-buf: Pointer to the buffer to be dumped to the event log
+"buf" is a pointer to the buffer to be dumped to the event log.

 The buffer headers and the first 64 bytes of data (beginning at the start offset) are dumped, in hex, to the log.
 A checksum of the buffer is also done and displayed.